Sk4v/pokedex/pokedex-api/README.md

 ## 4. Architecture Decisions

-- **Async Handling**: We use `CompletableFuture` to handle asynchronous calls to external APIs, allowing non-blocking I/O operations.
 - **Separation of Concerns**: The Pokémon-related logic is isolated in the `PokemonService`, while the translation logic is managed by the `TranslationService`.

 ## 5. System Requirements